MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wificx/nf-wificx-wifiadapterinitaddtxdemux.md

 ## -remarks

+Before using a NETADAPTER_INIT object to create a NETADAPTER, client drivers add Tx DEMUX properties to the adapter.

-For more information, see [Setting up multiple Tx queues](/windows-hardware/drivers/netcx/writing-a-wificx-client-driver#setting-up-multiple-tx-queues).
+For code examples see [Setting up multiple Tx queues](/windows-hardware/drivers/netcx/writing-a-wificx-client-driver#setting-up-multiple-tx-queues).

 ## -see-also